DFHack/dfhack/docs/dev/Lua API.rst

 ZScreen subclasses can set the following attributes:

+* ``defocusable`` (default: ``true``)

+  Whether the ZScreen loses keyboard focus when the player clicks on an area of the screen other than the tool window.
+If the player clicks on a different ZScreen window, focus still transfers to that other ZScreen.

 * ``initial_pause`` (default: ``DEFAULT_INITIAL_PAUSE``)

   Whether to pause the game when the ZScreen is shown. ``DEFAULT_INITIAL_PAUSE``